 6. Make your Leisure time productive:

 Leisure time not only brings you fun and happiness but also brings to you an opportunity to do something different from your routine work.
-You must spend a part of your leisure time having fun and rest of your time on self-improvement activities such as creative writing, exercising, interior decorating, and acquiring knowledge about various interesting topics.
+You must spend a part of your leisure time having fun and the rest of your time on self-improvement activities such as creative writing, exercising, interior decorating, and acquiring knowledge about various interesting topics.

-7. Choose right friends:
+7. Choose the right friends:

 Friends have a major influence on how you think, feel, and behave.
 Friends can have a high impact on the quality of life.
 Choose friends with similar values and common goals.
-Choose friends who can bring balance in areas where you are weaker, who motivate and encourage you and share the similar interests.
+Choose friends who can bring balance in areas where you are weaker, who motivate and encourage you, and share similar interests.
 You can count on friends who helped to bring out the best in you without expecting anything in return.

 8. Don't get too addicted to social media:

 Too many Connections on social media may increase your stress level.
 Some of the young people are losing sleep because of their extended use of social media at night.
 Students are getting more distracted from their academic routine during their school and college days.
-Limit the use of social media and use it positively to avoid suffering from it’s negative impacts.
+Limit the use of social media and use it positively to avoid suffering from its negative impacts.

 9. Say NO to any kind of drugs: